 There is a strong emphasis throughout the course on the ability to communicate and justify correct mathematical arguments.
 Students taking this course will have strong algebraic skills, and the ability to recognise patterns and the generalisation of mathematical patterns.
-They will enjoy spending time with problems and derive pleasure and satisfaction from solving challenging problems.
 This course is ideal for students who intend to study physics or other courses with a high degree of rigorous mathematical content at university.

 A Casio fx-CG50 is required for the course, and students are encouraged to use technology fluently but they will also need strong arithmetic skills and the ability to work in exact form without a calculator.
-Students will need Grade 7 or above in Mathematics GCSF.
+Students studying the SL course will normally have at least a 6 at GCSE.
+Students studying the HL course will usually have an 8 at GCSE and will often have also taken GCSE Further Mathematics.